sdss/sdsstools/README.md

 In addition to the (recommended) location `~/.config/sdss/<NAME>.yaml`, `get_config` also looks for user configuration files in `~/.config/sdss/<NAME>.yml`, `~/.config/sdss/<NAME>/<NAME>.y(a)ml`, and `~/.<NAME>/<NAME>.y(a)ml`.

+`get_config` returns an instance of [Configuration](https://github.com/sdss/sdsstools/blob/5af8339d2696d92e122b4195272130101b54daa7/src/sdsstools/configuration.py#L162), which behaves as a dictionary but allows to dynamically reload the configuration from a new user file by calling `load()`.

-Additionally, `sdsstools.configuration` includes two other tools, `merge_config`, that allows to merge dictionaries recursively, and `read_yaml_file`, to read a YAML file.
+`sdsstools.configuration` includes two other tools, `merge_config`, that allows to merge dictionaries recursively, and `read_yaml_file`, to read a YAML file.

 ## Metadata